vega/vega-lite/site/docs/encoding.md

 By default, the stacked bar are sorted by the stack grouping fields (`color` in this example).

-Mapping the sum of yield to `order` channel will sort the layer of stacked bar by sum of yield instead.
+Mapping the sum of yield to `order` channel will sort the layer of stacked bar by the sum of yield instead.

 <div class="vl-example" data-name="stacked_bar_h_order"></div>